RainerEngelken/NeurIPS2022/README.md

 ## Repository Overview

+### src/
-### src/ contains the source files
+Contains the source files.
-generateInputOutputOUAnalytical.jl - this solves the OU-process analytically incrementally and generates input and target output ib12trainingBalancedNetsNeurIPS03plotJmeans.jl - this trains a RNN on the autoencoder task and visualizes the results during training
+generateInputOutputOUAnalytical.jl - this solves the OU-process analytically incrementally and generates input and target output trainingBalancedNets.jl - this trains a RNN on the autoencoder task and visualizes the results during training ib

 ### example_code/
 Example scripts for training networks on one, two and three stimuli.\